What is cancer of the uterus?

 Uterine cancer statistics

-- About 2200 women in Australia are diagnosed with uterine cancer each year.
-In NSW, about 610 women in NSW are diagnosed.
+- About 2000 women in Australia are diagnosed with uterine cancer each year.

-- It is the seventh most common cancer in females.
+- Uterine cancer is the sixth most common cancer in females.

 The aim of this information is to help you understand about uterine cancer.
 We cannot advise you about the best treatment for you.
 You need to discuss this with your doctors.
 However, we hope this information will answer some of your questions and help you think about the questions you would like to ask your doctors or other health carers.